A Brief History of Carlton Ware

 1966 Frederick Cuthbert Wiltshaw dies.

-1967 Arthur Wood & Company (Longport) Ltd takes over the Carlton Ware factory.
+1967 Arthur Wood & Company (Longport) Ltd takes over the Carlton Works.

 1974 Roger Michell & Danka Napiorkowska of Lustre Pottery approach Carlton Ware to produce Walking Ware.

-1987 County Potteries Plc, a holding company, purchases Carlton Ware.
-Later the same year they are renamed Carlton & Kent.
+1987 County Potteries Plc, a holding company, buys Carlton Ware.
+Later that year they are renamed Carlton & Kent.

-1989 Carlton & Kent go into receivership - in May the trade name, shape and pattern books and some moulds purchased by Grosvenor Ceramic Hardware Ltd.
+1989 Carlton & Kent go into receivership - in May the trade name, shape and pattern books and some moulds are bought by Grosvenor Ceramic Hardware Ltd.

 1990 Carlton Ware relaunched.